 Table of Contents

 The Americans with Disabilities Act was introduced in 1990, which at first only dealt with physical barriers or barrier to entrance, such as doors, stairs, etc. However, in 2010, the act was updated to include websites as well.
 The ADA determined that refuting access to the website or any information is another type of blockade to entry.

 Ideally, it is significant that every website on the internet is accessible to everyone.
 An accessible website is one that has certain features, and some are visible to the user and some are not.
 All these features combine to create a comparable experience for visitors, particularly those who experience disabilities such as:

 Why is it Important?

 The internet is a common resource for anyone to access any information, whether education, healthcare, or more.
 Significantly, a website must be designed in such a way that it is readable and usable to anyone.
 Accessibility is essential for both organizations and developers to create high-quality web tools and websites for a better user experience.
 It must not exclude users from accessing their products and services.

 Moreover, accessibility tools, technologies, and screen readers may help those who may not be able to see well.

 Why Your Website Should be Accessible?

 There are many reasons why your website should be accessible to everyone.
-Every website owner wants to generate as many traffic as possible.
+Every website owner wants to generate as much traffic as possible.
 However, only a few take the necessary steps to make sure their site is accessible to everyone.
 There are millions of websites users out there who want websites to be easily accessible.
-If you don’t take time to understand the user’s requirements, then you will miss out on big traffic.
+If you don’t take the time to understand the user’s requirements, then you will miss out on big traffic.